Ptosis (TOE-sis), also known as droopy eyelid or blepharoptosis, is the abnormally low position of your upper eyelid.

 - Myasthenia gravis

 If symptoms of ptosis are mild, treatment may not be necessary.
-Specific treatment is usually directed towards the underlying cause.
-In some mild cases, eye exercises may strengthen weak muscles and correct the problem.
-Other times, special glasses may be used.
-These glasses have a crutch attached to hold up the eyelid.
-In moderate to severe cases surgery may be the only option to correct the eyelid.
-This may be done with a surgical procedure called blepharoplasty.
+Specific treatment is usually directed toward the underlying cause.
+Special glasses may be used in some cases; these glasses have a crutch attached to hold up the eyelid.
+In moderate to severe cases, surgery may be the only option to correct the eyelid.

-If a child’s droopy eyelid is left untreated, he or she may develop amblyopia, or lazy eye.
-If the condition is not corrected, there may be a decrease in the child’s visual field, and he or she may suffer headaches.
-Complications may occur after blepharoplasty, such as excessive bleeding, blood clots, infection at the surgical site, scarring, asymmetrical facial muscles, and facial nerve damage.
-Occasionally, ptosis recurs after surgery due to errors such as an overtightened or undertightened muscle.
+If a child’s droopy eyelid is left untreated and is severe enough, he or she may develop amblyopia, or lazy eye.
+Complications that may occur after eyelid surgery include excessive bleeding, infection at the surgical site, scarring, asymmetrical facial appearance, and facial nerve damage.

 Talking to Your Eye Doctor

 - What is causing my droopy eyelid?